document is to be used as a guideline to plan for staffing,

 The brochure will be available at

-all library branches, be given to every new library borrower, be
+all branch libraries, be given to every new library borrower, be

 distributed to every unit of government, and a copy sent to